moliver28/research-handbook/content/handbook/enterprise-data/platform/_index.md

 ![support_sf_3.png](support_sf_3.png)

-- For each update on your case you will be informed by email
+- For each update on your case, you will be informed by email

 ### Warehouse Access